genestack/sdk/README.md

-  docs/                             - folder with documentation sources genestack/                        - folder with genestack library tests/                            - developer tests, require pytest to run. genestack-application-manager.py  - script to connect to application-manager (installed as script with genestack) genestack-user-setup.py           - script to setup user (installed as script with genestack) local_settings_sample.xml         - sample settings file for local developer setup.py                          - installation setup for genestack library
+  docs/                             - folder with documentation sources genestack/                        - folder with genestack library tests/                            - developer tests, require pytest to run. genestack-application-manager  - script to connect to application-manager (installed as script with genestack) genestack-user-setup           - script to setup user (installed as script with genestack) local_settings_sample.xml         - sample settings file for local developer setup.py                          - installation setup for genestack library
   ```